Jung Ryeo-won: 2018–present: Return to television and continued work

-In 2018, Jung starred in the black comedy film Gate.
+In 2018, Jung starred in the black comedy Gate.
 She then starred in the SBS' gastronomy drama Wok of Love.

 In 2019, Jung starred in the legal television series Prosecutor Civil War.

 In September 2020, Jung's contract with KeyEast expired.
 She subsequently signed with H & Entertainment.
 In July 2022, Jung renewed her contract with H & Entertainment.

 Other activities

 Art

 Jung published Ryeo-won's Sketchbook in 2007, which contained her drawings and writings about her Christian faith.
-Though she hasn't received formal instruction in fine arts, Jung likes to express herself through drawing in her spare time.
-Two of her artwork pieces were sold at a charity auction in 2012.
+Though she hadn't received formal instruction in the fine arts, Jung enjoyed expressing herself through drawing in her spare time.
+Two of her pieces of art were sold at a charity auction in 2012.

 Hosting

 In March 2014, Jung began hosting Art Star Korea on cable channel StoryOn, an audition program/reality show featuring contemporary artists.
 She also participated in the program Living Together.

 Philanthropy

 On February 10, 2023, Jung donated 50 million won to help the 2023 Turkey–Syria earthquake, by donating money through World Vision.